Skip to content

 Oklahoma's average effective property tax rate is 0.87%, far less than the national average.
 Property tax rates vary by county, though.
 An average homeowner in Oklahoma pays roughly $1,424 in property taxes each year.

-• Exemptions - The document should outline any exemptions applying to the property.
-Exemptions are tax reliefs that reduce the amount of property taxes the owner should pay.
+• Exemptions - The document should outline any exemptions that apply to the property.
+Exemptions are tax reliefs that reduce the amount of property taxes the owner must pay.

 • Tax Rates - Each jurisdiction has a different tax rate or mill rate.
-The document will show the applicable mill rate of the property.
+The document will show the property's applicable mill rate.

 • Assessment Ratio - Like the tax rate, each property falls under a specific assessment ratio to determine the taxable value.
 The document should outline the property's assessment ratio.

-• Fair Market Value - Assessors determine the property's fair market value used to calculate property taxes.
+• Fair Market Value - Assessors determine the property's fair market value, which is used to calculate property taxes.
 The value should appear in the tax document.

 • Tax Calculations - The record may show a breakdown of the tax calculations.

-• Property Owner - The document should mention the property owner's name plus their contact information or address.
+• Property Owner - The document should mention the property owner's name and contact information or address.

 • Property Description - The record may describe the property under taxation for correct identification.